tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ## Insallation

 If you have an old version installed in your system, remove it first.
 You can use [a standard Windows procedure](https://support.microsoft.com/en-us/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98) to remove QSB Linear Encoder Reader application.
-The quickest way is to find `TMT International Observatory` - `QSB Linear Encoder Reader` in the Windows menu, right click it and select "Uninstall".
+The quickest way is to find `TMT International Observatory` - `QSB Linear Encoder Reader` in the Windows menu, right click it and select `Uninstall`.

 After your confirm that your system does not have an old version, go to our [Releases](https://github.com/tmtsoftware/m1cs-qsb-linear-encoder-reader/releases) page and download the zip file of the latest version.